sammanthp007/gem5-tutorial/README.md

 > The gem5 simulator is a modular platform for computer-system architecture research, encompassing system-level architecture > as well as processor microarchitecture.

 ### What it is:
-* gem5 is a discreet even simulator
+* gem5 is a discreet event simulator.
+To do anything in gem5, you need to enqueue events and use the event driven process.

 ## Installation and Building in Ubuntu
 Install dependencies, in my case I needed these two: